 The fringe benefit on the use of other assets (other than immovable property and motor vehicles) stands at 12% of the higher of the market value and the original cost of the asset.
 The original cost is reduced by 40% in the case of assets that are owned for more than six years.
 Use of computers, related equipment, and internet connection service is not considered a fringe benefit.

 Where property is held under a title of emphyteusis by the provider of the benefit or by a related person, the annual value of an immovable property used for private use should be taxed on the higher value between 5% of the market value, the total of 5% of the cost of the property and an amount equivalent to the relative annual ground rent.

 Movable property should be taxed at 12% of the higher value between the market value and the cost of the property.
 The original cost is reduced by 40% in the case of assets that are owned for more than six years.
 Use of computers, related equipment, and internet connection service is not considered a fringe benefit.

 Category 3 - Other benefits

 The value of other fringe benefits is the actual cost to the employer of providing the fringe benefit or the market value thereof.
 This category of fringe benefits includes, amongst other items, beneficial loan arrangements, reimbursement of private expenses, discounted goods and services, free or subsidised meals, and gifts.
 Valuation criteria differ according to the type of benefit, with the possibility of a partial or a full exemption in certain cases.

-Certain items are not deemed to constitute a benefit, for instance, an exemption on cost of travel including relocation costs and costs of the journey between shifts or periods of work, and an exemption for health related costs (including costs of medical exams, preventive medical care for work-related risks and work related counselling).
+Certain items are not deemed to constitute a benefit, for instance, exemptions on cost of travel (including relocation costs and costs of the journey between shifts or periods of work) and exemptions for health-related costs (including costs of medical exams, preventive medical care for work-related risks, and work-related counselling).

 The benchmark interest rate with reference to beneficial loan arrangements is 6.5% per annum.